-Other interest charges, which consist primarily of interest on short-term borrowings, were 49.0% higher in 2018 compared to 2017 largely due to higher commercial paper rates and a higher average commercial paper balance.
-Other interest charges were 36.6% higher in 2017 compared to 2016 due to similar factors.
+Other interest charges, which consist primarily of interest on short-term borrowings, were 5.2% higher in 2019 compared to 2018 due to higher commercial paper rates and fees.
+Other interest charges were 49.0% higher in 2018 compared to 2017 due to higher commercial paper rates and higher average commercial paper balances.

-In 2018, allowance for debt funds used during construction was 24.4% lower than in 2017 primarily due to lower average CWIP balances.
-In 2017, allowance for debt funds used during construction was 5.9% lower than in 2016 due to similar factors.
+In 2019, allowance for debt funds used during construction was 20.2% lower than in 2018 primarily due to lower average CWIP balances.
+In 2018, allowance for debt funds used in construction was 24.4% lower than in 2017 for largely the same reason.

+In 2019, amortization of debt expense, net slightly decreased compared to 2018.
 Amortization of debt expense, net was 17.9% lower in 2018 compared to 2017, primarily due to the full amortization of various prepayment penalties.
-Amortization of debt expense, net was 3.7% higher in 2017 compared to 2016.
-This was due to the full amortization of debt issuance costs related to the early replacement of a financing resource.